marcosumali/govtech-school-server/README.md

 npm install

 # Add environment variables file (.env) at root
-# Please refer to `.env.sample` file for variables that you need to create
+# Please refer to `.env.sample` file for variables that you need to save

 # Add dummy data to your local MySQL database
 # Please refer to `seeders` folder for sample data